contentedweb/cwcms-template/pages/accessible.md

 ---
 title: Accessibility Statement
-menuLocation: bottom
-eleventyNavigation:
-  key: Accessibility
-  order: 100
-date: 2021-02-03 12:00:00 Z
-modified: 2024-02-23 12:00:00 Z
+modified: 2024-10-01 12:00:00 Z
 ---

-I am committed to making and keeping its websites accessible.
-This accessibility statement applies to all content on the robin.is website.
+By default we have tried to make this template and contente management system accessible.
+It is good practice to have an accessibility statement on your website.
+This statement informs your users about the accessibility status of your website.
+You should review it regularly to make sure it is accurate.
+You should also ensure that your content is accessible.

 ## Compliance status

+In this section you should state your compliant status.
+By default this template should be fully compliant.

-This website is fully compliant with [WCAG 2 Level AA](https://www.w3.org/TR/WCAG2/) when using the **default** or **high contrast** themes.
-Other themes may have accessibility issues, usually due to insufficient contrast.
+This website is fully compliant with [WCAG 2 Level AA](https://www.w3.org/TR/WCAG2/).

 ### Explanation

 No web accessibiltiy law directly applies to this site.
-Nevertheless, since I live in the European Union, I try to ensure the site meets the relevant requirements of these two pieces of European Union legislation.
+Nevertheless, since the creators of this template are based in the European Union, template should ensure the site meets the relevant requirements of these two pieces of European Union legislation.

 * The [Web Accessibiliy Directive](https://ec.europa.eu/digital-single-market/en/web-accessibility) - ([Directive (EU) 2016/2102](https://eur-lex.europa.eu/eli/dir/2016/2102/oj)).
 * The [European Accessibility Act](https://ec.europa.eu/social/main.jsp?catId=1202) - ([Directive (EU) 2019/882](https://eur-lex.europa.eu/eli/dir/2019/882/oj)).